Finite generation of fundamental groups for manifolds with nonnegative Ricci curvature whose universal cover is almost $k$-polar at infinity: introduction

 \item (\cite[Theorem B (1)]{Pan19b}) There exists a compact metric space $K$, such that any tangent cone at infinity of $\tilde M$ is a metric cone, whose cross-section is $\epsilon_K$-close to $K$ with respect to the Gromov-Hausdorff distance, where $\epsilon_K>0$ is a universal constant only depending on $K$. \end{enumerate} \end{theorem}

-The above theorem includes many interesting cases, such as, when $M$ satisfies nonnegative sectional curvature, or when $\tilde M$ has almost maximal volume growth, or when $\tilde M$ has a unique tangent cone at infinity.
-In this short article, we affirm the Milnor conjecture under an additional assumption called almost $k$-polar at infinity, which slightly generalizes the above Pan's result.
-Our proof is more concise, thanks to the transformation theorem for Cheeger-Colding's almost splitting maps (\cite{CJN21,HH22}, see Theorem \ref{TransThm} below).
+The above theorem covers many interesting cases, including when $M$ satisfies nonnegative sectional curvature, or when $\tilde M$ exhibits almost maximal volume growth, or when $\tilde M$ has both Euclidean volume growth and a unique tangent cone at infinity.

+In this article, our main theorem affirms the Milnor conjecture under a geometric stability assumption on $\tilde M$, called almost $k$-polar at infinity, which unifies and relaxes the aforementioned two conditions proposed by Pan.
+Additionally, our approach differs from previous ones and appears to be more concise, largely due to the transformation theorem for Cheeger-Colding's almost splitting maps (\cite{CJN21,HH22}, as seen in Theorem \ref{TransThm} below).